alexsoft12/laravel-permisions-inertia/README.md

 ## system users

-## Manejo de permisos y roles de usuario
+## Management of user roles and permissions

 - This project is educational, I am sure it can be improved a lot.
 -  If you want to try this project run the commands migrations and seeders
+- Demo credencial
+    - user: admin@exaple.com
+    - pass: password